isagarazadeh/holbertonschool-shell/permissions/README.md

-su betty for switching the user:wq
+su betty for switching the user:w gduyhnojsfdbufdvhndiovkddnviofjh